semaphoreci/semaphore/docs/docs/using-semaphore/promotions.md

 <Steps>

-1. Edit the pipeline file with the promotion you want to target.
+1. Edit the pipeline file with the promotion you want to target
 2. Add a `deployment_target` key to the promotion.
-The value is the name of the environment you want to associate with this promotion.
+The value is the name of the environment you want to associate with this promotion

 </Steps>